MicrosoftDocs/bot-docs/styleguide/ref-guide/local-python-builds.md

     ```

 > [!NOTE]
-> If you get this sphinx error: 'could not import extension docfx_yaml.extension' you must (re)install the **Sphinx DocFX YAML** which is an exporter for the Sphinx Autodoc module into DocFX YAML by running this command: `pip install sphinx-docfx-yaml`.
-See [Sphinx DocFX YAML](https://github.com/docascode/sphinx-docfx-yaml).
+> If you get this sphinx error: `could not import extension docfx_yaml.extension` you must (re)install **Sphinx DocFX YAML** which is an exporter for the Sphinx Autodoc module into DocFX YAML.
+Execute this command: `pip install sphinx-docfx-yaml`.
+For more information, see [Sphinx DocFX YAML](https://github.com/docascode/sphinx-docfx-yaml).

 1. You will be asked some questions.
 Answer as follows: